vstanchev/iBanStart-API/conventions/formattingConventions.md

     * `403  Forbidden` occurs if there is a problem with your authentication on the server.
     * `404 Not Found` occurs if the path specified does not exist, or does not support that method (for example, trying to POST to a URL that only serves GET requests)
 * Codes in the 500-599 range indicate that the server experienced a problem.
 This could be due to a network outage or a bug in the software somewhere.
 For example:
     * `500 Internal Server Error` occurs when the server does not catch an error.
 This is always a bug.
-If you can reproduce the error, file it at [our bug tracker in your iBanFirst platform](https://iBanFirstplatform.com/login).
     * `502 Bad Gateway` occurs if iBanFirst-REST could not contact its `iBanFirst` server at all.
     * `504 Gateway Timeout` occurs if the `iBanFirst` server took too long to respond to the iBanFirst-REST server.